wely/DevCamp/HOL/java/devops-ci/README.md

     ![image](./media/image-025.png)

     Your Build will then be queued until the Hosted Build Agent can pick it up for processing.
-This typically lasts less than 60 seconds to begin.
+    This typically takes less than 60 seconds to begin.

 1. Once your Build completes, click each step on the left navigation bar and inspect the output.
-For **Echo Node Version** we can see the agent's version in the right **Logs** pane

     ![image](./media/image-026.png)

 1. Let's inspect the output artifacts that were published.
-Click the **Build 213** header in the left pane to view the build's landing page.
+Click the **Build 13** header in the left pane to view the build's landing page.
 Then select **Artifacts** from the horizontal toolbar, and **Download** the **drop** artifact.

     ![image](./media/image-027.png)

-1. Unzip `drop.zip` to see our files (including the restored `node_modules` folder).
+1. Unzip `drop.zip` to see our files (including the restored `website` folder).
 This artifact will be deployed to an Azure Web App in a later lab.

     ![image](./media/image-028.png)

-We not have a Build Definition that will construct our NodeJS application and package it for deployment anytime code is checked into the repository, or a manual build is queued.

 ## Summary